jinseokoh/additional-providers/README.md

 Just copy the files into {project-root}/vendor/hybridauth/hybridauth/hybridauth/Hybrid/Providers

-Then, create a file at {project-root}/app/config/hybridauth.php like
+Then, create a configuration file in {project-root}/app/config folder like

 ```php
 return array(